 NSW Chief Nursing and Midwifery Officer Jacqui Cross also paid tribute to the state’s nurses and midwives.

 “I wholeheartedly thank our nurses and midwives for providing quality, patient- centred care and making a difference for people in our communities,” Ms Cross said.

-> Nominations close on Friday 9 June 2017 and can be made at Excellence in Nursing and Midwifery Awards for 2017.
+Nominations close on Friday 9 June 2017.
+For more information, please refer to Excellence in Nursing and Midwifery Awards.